 The 24-month part-time option is for those who want to continue working while building their business and technical knowledge.
 By balancing work and study, you’ll be able to apply your new skills immediately to your workplace, and bring technical and leadership challenges from work into classroom discussion.
 This part-time version of the MEL in Urban Systems is also an opportunity to build your professional network over two years.
 Students pursuing this option can expect to be on campus for two weekdays each week (approximately 10 hours total).

 Gain a competitive edge

 - gain a comprehensive understanding of best practices in designing and managing interdependent urban infrastructure systems and services to contribute to more resilient and sustainable cities

-- broaden your sector-relevant skills through a project-based curriculum that covers all stages of community and infrastructure system life cycles
+- broaden your sector-specific knowledge through a project-based curriculum that covers all stages of community and infrastructure system life cycles

 - study under renowned faculty and industry experts